Tyra Kleen: Legacy

 Kleen left her collections to the Swedish House of Nobility on the condition that the archive would not be opened until 50 years after her death.
 In 2001, the paintings, lithographs, drawings, diaries and sketches were brought out and the private part of her collection was brought home to Valinge.
 Kleen is represented with art at, for instance, Gothenburg Museum of Art and Nationalmuseum in Stockholm.
 Archives from Kleen are also held by the Swedish National Museums of World Culture and by the family at the Valinge Estate in Jönâker in Nyköping where she spent her childhood years.

-From her diaries and letters, it is clear that Kleen was a colourful and exciting androgynous personality, besides being an extremely proficient artist.
-Her whole life she stayed single, but she had several romances and received many offers of marriage.
-She loved her freedom and hated to be dominated by men or women.
-She was very ambitious and particular in traveling and doing business.
-She was very productive and could work for hours, days and weeks to get results.
-On the one hand she could be charming and kind, but she could switch quickly from friendship to hostility.
-She had years-long correspondences with her feminist friends, but could drop people when she considered them no longer useful for her career or ambitions.
-Kleen was hardened by her childhood and refusing to give up her freedom for love.
+From her diaries and letters, Kleen appears to be a colourful and exciting androgynous personality.
+She stayed single throughout her life, but she had several romances and received many offers of marriage.
+She loved her freedom, and was reputed to have said, "I am a vagabond and an adventuress by birth and uncurbed habit."
+She was noted to be very ambitious, productive and particular in traveling and doing business.
+Reportedly, she had years-long correspondences with her feminist friends, but could drop people when she considered them no longer useful for her career or ambitions.

 The Thiel Gallery in Stockholm showed the exhibition "Tyra Kleen: Artist, Vagabond, Adventuress" in summer 2018.
 In their catalogue they state: "Tyra Kleen fought against the obstacles to women artists.
 She stands out, with her unconventional life, as a fearless, multifaceted practitioner with an unusual ability to interweave dance, literature, activism and adventure with imagination and spiritual quests, into an exceedingly unique artistic oeuvre."